-In order to measure NMR parameters at a wide magentic field range meanwhile with high-resolution spectra, we designed a high-speed sample shuttling device working on a superconducting magnet (high-field NMR spectrometer).
-This design uses the advantage of high field spectrometers, which has high-magnetic field and large magnetic field range in the stray field.
+To measure NMR parameters at a wide magnetic field range meanwhile with high-resolution spectra, we designed a high-speed sample shuttling device working on a superconducting magnet (high-field NMR spectrometer).
+This design uses the advantage of high field spectrometers, which has a high-magnetic field and large magnetic field range in the stray field.
 The field switch is controlled by the speed of sample shuttling.
 This combination is called "High-Field Field-Cycling NMR".

 However, this implementation in high-field NMR brought significant challenges of hardware design:

 narrow selection of material due to high-magnetic field environment: